tlp¶

 Note

-tlp setcharge changes the thresholds only temporarily.
-To make the change permanent, you must activate or change the related settings in the configuration file.
-Refer to Battery Charge Thresholds.
+tlp setcharge changes the charge thresholds only temporarily.
+To make the change permanent, you must activate or change the related settings in the config file.
+Refer to Battery Care.

 Hint: after setting the thresholds the command terminates; it does not wait for the charge to complete.